Overview

 • negotiation

-These services help individuals, businesses and municipalities resolve issues about:
+These services help individuals, businesses, municipalities and sometimes ministries resolve issues about:

 • growth management